- 1 Can I Keep My Motorcycle if the Insurance Company Totals It?

 Rob will call you back within minutes!

-What to Consider if You Decide to Keep Your Totaled Motorcycle
+What to Consider if You Decide to Keep a Totaled Motorcycle

 The motorcycle is your property and it is always your choice whether to keep it or not.
 However, there are consequences you need to consider if you decide to keep your motorcycle.

-If you keep your motorcycle once it is totaled by the insurance company you will have a salvage title.
+If you keep your motorcycle after it is totaled by the insurance company you will get a salvage title.
 A salvage title will significantly reduce the value of your motorcycle and affect your insurance.

 Read about salvage titles at Edmunds.